cashc/think-nicely/_posts/2020-12-18-number-one-priority.md

 ---
 layout: post
-title: "Priorities"
+title: "Finding Your Purpose in Life"
 author: "Cash Compton"
 category: "blog"
-tags: "priorities priority  blog"
+tags: "priorities priority purpose life blog"
 excerpt: "Your number one priority should be your own happiness.
 Your second priority is your purpose in life."
 ---